PACKAGE LEAFLET: INFORMATION FOR THE USER

 No safety information is available on the use of Verufil in pregnant women.

-The use of this medication does not affectyour ability to drive or operate machines.
+The use of this medicine does not affect the ability to drive or operate machines.

-Verufil is intended exclusively for topical use (on the skin).
+Verufil is intended for cutaneous use (on the skin) only.

 The recommended dose is:

-Apply Verufil to the callus, wart, or corn once a day, preferably at bedtime.
+Apply Verufil to the callus, hardness, or wart once a day, preferably at bedtime.

-Be especially careful not to apply the product to healthy skin surrounding the affected area.
+Be especially careful not to apply the product to the healthy skin surrounding the affected area.

-If the callus or wart worsens or remains unchanged after 7 days of treatment, or if the warts spread, consult your doctor or pharmacist.
+If the callus or wart worsens or remains the same after 7 days of treatment, or the warts spread, consult your doctor or pharmacist.

 If irritation occurs, consult your doctor or pharmacist.